 Ursula M. Burns serves on the Ford Foundation Board of Trustees.
-She is a founding partner of Integrum Holdings, and chairman of the board of Teneo Worldwide LLC, and Plum Acquisition Corp.
-She is the former chairperson and CEO of Veon, Ltd. and of Xerox Corporation.
+She is a founding partner of Integrum Holdings and executive chair on the board of Teneo Worldwide LLC.
+She is the former executive chair and CEO of Veon, Ltd. and of Xerox Corporation.

 She began her career at Xerox in 1980 as a mechanical engineer intern, and through the years assumed many positions that led to her becoming the first Black woman to head a Fortune 500 company.
 She was CEO of Xerox from 2009 to 2016 and board chair from 2010 to 2017.
 President Barack Obama appointed her to the President’s Export Council, which she chaired from 2015 - 2016 after service as Vice Chair from 2010 - 2015.